RADar-AZDelta/Rabbit-in-a-Blender/README.md

                 └──note_nlp
 ```

-Because the event FKs (e.g. observation_event_id, cost_event_id, measurement_event_id, etc.), can point to almost any table, the event FK's are processed in a second, seperate ETL step.
+**Second stage:** will process all the event foreign key columns (e.g. observation_event_id, cost_event_id, measurement_event_id, etc.).
+Because those columns can point to almost any table, and the auto generated _id's of those table, are only available after the first stage.

+> **RiaB also performs like a rocket** especially in combination with BigQuery.
+A full ETL resulting in 8 billion CDM records takes about 20 min.

 # Getting started